AndersHackerMand/F1-Info-display/README.md

 ## License

 This project is released under the [GNU GPL v3.0](LICENSE).
-© 2025 Mazur.
+© 2025 Mazur888.
 No warranty; use at your own risk.

 # F1 Info display on 2.9" 3 color E-Paper